2 Days / 1 Night Easy–Moderate Max 12 People

 2

-We pick you up — Your guide arrives at your hotel at 8:00 AM on Day 1.
+We pick you up — Your guide arrives at your hotel at 9:00 AM on Day 1 (or meet at Sapa's main church).
 Groups are max 12 people — usually 4–8.
 On some days you'll end up being the only booking, which means the guide is yours alone at the group price.

 3

 2 days with the same guide — You spend both days with the same local H'mong guide.
-Overnight at a family homestay in Giang Ta Chai — dinner and breakfast included.
+Overnight with a Giay/Hmong family in Ta Van — dinner, optional cooking class, and breakfast included.

 4

-Best for: first-time Sapa visitors who want rice terraces, villages, and one real night in the countryside — without a grueling itinerary.
+Best for: first-time Sapa visitors who want rice terraces, hanging bridges, two different ethnic minority communities, and one real night in the countryside with a Giay or Hmong family.

 1